mdaehn/node-bento4-installer/README.md

   /* Is set to true if the OS platform and architecture is supported */ isPlatformSupported,

-  /* Is sent to a string with the OS platform and architecture in the following format: <platform>-<architecture>.
-For example, 'darwin-x64' */ platform
+  /* Is set to a string with the OS platform and architecture in the following format: <platform>-<architecture>, for example, 'darwin-x64' */ platform
 }
 ```